 When an employee sustains a job-related injury, one would assume they simply have to wait until their scars or wounds heal.
 But it’s important to remember that physical injuries not only affect your body.
 It may also affect your mental health, especially when it comes to injuries that lead to permanent damage.

 But in the case of the working class, even a short-term injury can lead to a massive impact on your mental health.
 In fact, a UK study has established that long-term and short-term injuries often result in mental health problems, especially to the working-age group, with depression and anxiety being the most common effects.
+Job related injuries have a huge range.
+Some can happen to couriers who need the help of an excellent motorcycle accident lawyer, and others can be caused on the road for truckers.
+Job related injuries aren’t just about what happens in the office or in a warehouse capacity – they can happen day to day, too.

 One question that might not be as evident is how injuries can lead to mental health problems.
 Read on to find out four ways work injuries can affect your mental state.